graceezhouu/61040-portfolio/assignments/assignment2.md

     - **concept** VirtualCheckIn
     - **purpose** Allow remote spot reservations for eligible events.
-    - **principle** Minimize wasted time by enabling users to check in virtually and arrive closer to their actual entry time.
+    - **principle** Minimize wasted time by enabling users to check in virtually and arrive closer to their actual entry time instead of waiting in long physical lines
     - **state**

         a set of VirtualCheckIns with: